redhat-developer/devconsole-operator/openshift-ci/README.md

 The `operator-registry` is used as the base image for creating `operator-registry-base` image.
-This is an intermediate image used to propogate value of `OPENSHIFT_BUILD_NAMESPACE` environment variable to `devconsole-operator-registry` image build.
+This is an intermediate image used to propagate value of `OPENSHIFT_BUILD_NAMESPACE` environment variable to `devconsole-operator-registry` image build.
 This intermediate image is going to be used as the base image for `devconsole-operator-registry`.
 The original `operator-registry`